syntaxseed/iplimiter/README.md

 ```
 Note: You cannot rest the time since last attempt.
 If there is a record in the database for this event, then it has a timestamp.
 To solve this, just delete the event completely, which equates to 'never'.

-Delete an event.
+**Delete an event.**
 ```
 $ipLimiter->event('123.123.0.1', 'sendmail');
 $ipLimiter->log();
 $ipLimiter->deleteEvent();
 ```

-Delete ALL events for a given IP.
+**Delete ALL events for a given IP.**

 This function does NOT require an event to be set, instead, pass in the IP address.
 ```
 $result = $ipLimiter->deleteIP('123.123.0.1');
 // Returns false if no records were found/deleted.
 True otherwise.
 ```

-Manage ban status for an event.
+**Manage ban status for an event.**

  Note that with this method, an IP is banned from individual categories of events, not banned system-wide.
-Setting ban status methods return the current ban status, NOT whether the ban/unban set succeeded or not.
+The ban/unBan methods return the current ban status, NOT whether the ban/unban set succeeded or not.
 ```
 $ipLimiter->event('123.123.0.1', 'sendmail');
 $ipLimiter->log();